 If you require Hills food you can order it directly from the Hills Webshop for internet-competitive prices and home delivery.
 To apply your Priory Discount use our Practice Code 18091.
 Alternatively, if you would like to collect your pet’s food from the practice please complete the form below.

-Requests for prescription drugs or food may be made, and collected, from Christchurch, Highcliffe or Bransgore.
+Requests for prescription drugs (including flea and worming medications) or food may be made, and collected, from Christchurch, Highcliffe or Bransgore.